dasayan05/dasayan05.github.io/about.md

 ## > Projects:

-- Worked in project “MIRIAD” funded by [Intel India Pvt.
+- Worked in project "MIRIAD" funded by [Intel India Pvt.
 Ltd.](https://www.intel.in/content/www/in/en/homepage.html)
 - "[digiLib](https://github.com/dasayan05/digiLib)", a tiny Digital logic circuit designing & simulation library in C++
 - "Imagenary", a computer-vision based mouse and keyboard interface for PCs.
 - A personal [blogging site](https://dasayan05.github.io/) (this one) written in Jekyll